tu-graz-library/invenio-curations/README.rst

 ```

 ## Overwrite deposit view
 The deposit view has to be updated to include the curation section.
-Most importantly, the curation specific java script has to be included in the javascript block:
+Most importantly, the curation specific javascript has to be included in the javascript block:
 `{{ webpack['invenio-curations-deposit.js'] }}`

 This can be achieved by providing a custom template.
 Make sure to copy the current template from `invenio_app_rdm/records_ui/templates/semantic-ui/invenio_app_rdm/records/deposit.html`.